Voodoo (company): Apps

+Reception

 Voodoo has been criticised for releasing apparent clones of indie games.
-These include Infinite Golf (similar to Desert Golfing), Twisty Road (Impossible Road), The Fish Master (Ridiculous Fishing), Flappy Dunk!
-(Flappy Bird), Rolly Vortex (Rolling Sky), The Cube (Curiosity: What's Inside the Cube?), and Hole.io (Donut County).
+These include Infinite Golf (similar to Desert Golfing, Twisty Road (Impossible Road, The Fish Master (Ridiculous Fishing, Flappy Dunk!
+(Flappy Bird, Rolly Vortex (Rolling Sky, The Cube (Curiosity: What's Inside the Cube?, and Hole.io (Donut County.
 In the case of Hole.io, the game used the core gameplay mechanic of Donut County that has the player controls a hole in the ground to consume objects within the environment, progressively growing wider to be able to consume larger objects.
 Ben Esposito had been working on Donut County for more than five years when Hole.io released in mid-2018, before Donut County's publication.
-In response to an inquiry from Variety, Voodoo stated that Hole.io was not a clone of Donut County, although both were in the same sub-genre of games.
+In response to an inquiry from Variety, Voodoo stated that Hole.io was not a copy of Donut County, although both were in the same sub-genre of games.
 Variety's Michael Futter noted that these games were the only two in this genre.
+Voodoo further stated “There exists a limited amount of preeminent gameplays.
+However, there can be an infinite amount of interpretations and execution...
+In this spirit, other examples of popular gameplays that have been interpreted by many developers are hidden object, casino, bubble shooter, and first-person shooter games.”